fishcus/KAP-manual/en/model/cube/README.md

 # Cube Design

 We need to define dimension combinations and measure types based on existing data model.
-This process is called Cube design.
-This chapter will introduce you more cube design skills on KAP.
+This process is called cube design.
+This chapter will introduce you more details about cube design in Kyligence Enterprise.

-Continue reading:
+Continue Reading:

 - [Create Cube](create_cube.en.md)
 - [Aggregation Group](aggregation_group.en.md)